BongweKE/temp_tests/README.md

 Every collaborator should create a branch from `main` whenever they want to modify a test file.
 So, whenever collab_A wants to add one or more tests to a test file, collab_A should:
 1. create a branch from `main`;
 2. read the documentation in the `test_doc.txt` file to know what tests are already available;
 3. add tests as they want to in the respective delimited sections (i.e. sections for method and attribute tests).
 Template test files are already available initialized with the respective sections.
-These are the files where all tests will be written;
+These are the files where all tests will be written. to test for a method or attribute, simply prefix `test_` to the method or attribute name and use that as the name of the test method.
+E.g. to write a test method for the `number_rooms` attribute of the `Place`, the method header would look like so: `def test_number_rooms(self, ...)`;
 4. for every test (i.e. for every assert method called), add a comment summarizing the purpose of the test in the prescribed format.
 So each comment starts on a separate line with something like `# TUSER-EM: ...` or `# TAMEN-PI: ...`;
 5. ensure their test works;
 6. after being done with adding tests and associated comments, and testing their new tests, push to their branch;